UniversalDependencies/docs/_fi/acomp.md

 ## acomp (adjectival complement)

-The dependency type `acomp` is used for adjectival complements of verbs, except for predicatives.
+The dependency type `acomp` is used for adjectival complements of verbs, except for predicatives. xxx